Giving Back to the Community through Decorating

 I’m so glad that I had the opportunity to spend a morning decorating with these lovely ladies, who by the way are just as fun as they seem on their blogs!
 I hope we made the holidays a little more magical for some local families.

-Thank you so much for arranging this and inviting us along, Heather and to Kathy Schley for letting us come decorate!
+Thank you so much for arranging this and inviting us along, Heather and Kathy Schley for letting us come decorate!
 It was so much fun!

 (All photos are used with permission and were taken by Heather Thibodeau.)